TheBubbleworks/TheBubbleWorks_WebBluetooth_AdafruitFeather_Blink_Simple/README.md

 to:
 `#define WAITFORSERIAL   false`

-Once the sketch is uploaded to the Feather open this web page in a browser to connect and start blinking, go crazy! :)
+Once the sketch is uploaded to the Feather open one of the web pages mention in the *Running* section below in a browser to connect and start blinking.

-Note: On some browser versions and platform you may get a message "GATT operation failed for unknown reason" this is often a warning that can be ignored, mostly...

 # Running

 To run this demo you will need to use a compatible browser ona supported OS, please see the browser compatibility matrix here: https://github.com/WebBluetoothCG/web-bluetooth/blob/gh-pages/implementation-status.md

+*Note: On some browser versions and platforms you may see a message "GATT operation failed for unknown reason" this is often a warning that can be ignored, mostly... it's still draft status*

  The demo can be 'browsed to' in multiple ways;